 1 Selection of Authority Engineer

+1.1 Authority shall appoint a railway engineer/ Project Management Services (PMS) Agency, to be the engineer as set forth in Article 16, to be the engineer under this Agreement (the “Authority Engineer”).

-1.1 Generally, a railway officer of Selection Grade (SG)/Junior Administrative Grade (JAG)/Project Management Consultant (PMC)shall be appointed as Authority Engineer.
+Generally, a railway officer of Selection Grade (SG)/Junior Administrative Grade (JAG)/Project Management Services (PMS)Agencyshall be appointed as Authority Engineer.
+Authority shall notify the Contractor in writing of the appointment and identity of the Authority Engineer and of any replacement thereof from time to time.

 2 Terms of Reference